 Step 7: Final touches

-Clean up your sketch and make any tiny adjustments it may need.
+Clean up your sketch and make some tiny adjustments it may need.
 If you need help drawing the closing element check the “How to draw a belt” tutorial.

-Hopefully this tutorial have helped you gain a better understanding of how to draw wedges and have inspired you to create new clothes and shoe designs as part of your portfolio.
+Hopefully, this tutorial has helped you gain a better understanding of how to draw wedges and have inspired you to create new clothes and shoe designs as part of your portfolio.